stripe-samples/checkout-single-subscription/README.md

 stripe samples create checkout-single-subscription
 ```

-The CLI will walk you through picking your integration type, server and client languages, and configuring your .env config file with your Stripe API keys.
+The CLI will walk you through picking your server and client languages and configuring your .env config file with your Stripe API keys.

 **Installing and cloning manually**